spencertipping/www/gps.md

 # GPS accuracy
+An experiment from around 2015 while I was working with GPS data at Factual.

 I work with a lot of GPS data at my day job, and I always wondered how accurate it was in practice.
 Devices will report things like "within 4-8 meters," but in many ways that's an ideal case; what about noise or reflected signals?
 So I